teacher and education professional performer composer

 Masterclasses for students at any level

-Ms. Sallee is prepared to work with individual students one-on-one or in a performance class setting.
+Mrs. Sallee is prepared to work with individual students one-on-one or in a performance class setting.
 Any style of repertoire is welcome including sacred, jazz or standard repertoire.

-Promotional Workshop of Ms. Sallee's Music
+Promotional Workshop of Mrs. Sallee's Music

 This extended workshop includes highlights from various solo and duet collections, addressing topics such as : "How I Get My Boys to Practice", "Music That Your Students Will Want to Perform in Church", "How I Explore Different Touches at the Piano" and "How I Built a Studio of 20 Adults and Kept Them".